-With Control Register 01h, Bit 7 and Bit 6 set to 01, the interpolation rate of the AD9773 is $2\times$.
-Modulation is achieved by multiplying successive samples at the interpolation filter output by the sequence (+1,-1).
-Figure 63 to Figure 66 represent the spectral response of the AD9773 DAC output with $2\times$ interpolation in the various modulation modes to a narrow band baseband signal (again, the tall rectangles in the graphic).
-The advantage of interpolation becomes clear in Figure 63 to Figure 66, where it can be seen that the images that would normally appear in the spectrum around the input data rate frequency are suppressed by >70 dB.
+With Control Register 0x01, Bit 7 and Bit 6 set to 01, the interpolation rate of the AD9775 is $2\times$ .
+Modulation is achieved by multiplying successive samples at the interpolation filter output by the sequence (+1, -1).
+Figure 63 through Figure 66 represent the spectral response of the AD9775 DAC output with $2\times$ interpolation in the various modulation modes to a narrowband baseband signal (the tall rectangles in the graphic).
+The advantage of interpolation becomes clear in Figure 63 through Figure 66, where the images that would normally appear in the spectrum around the input data rate frequency are suppressed by >70 dB.

 Another significant point is that the interpolation filtering is done previous to the digital modulator.
-For this reason, as Figure 63 to Figure 66 show, the pass band of the interpolation filters can be frequency shifted, giving the equivalent of a high-pass digital filter.
+For this reason, as Figure 63 through Figure 66 show, the pass band of the interpolation filters can be frequency shifted, giving the equivalent of a high-pass digital filter.